raspberrypilearning/burping-jelly-baby/worksheet.md

 Note that if you have an older Raspberry Pi model you'll only have 26 pins but they have the same layout, starting at the top row (`3V3` and `5V` and ending at `GND` and `GPIO7`).

-1. Take the metal paper clips and unfold them to make a straight wire.
+1. Take the metal paper clips (or pins if you are using them) and unfold them to make a straight wire.

 2. Take a female to female jumper cable and push the paper clip wire into one of the ends.